 We chose four colours to use for our art.
 They were similar tones to the original artwork.
 We cut them into squares, then three different sized circles.
 This was great cutting practice.
 I didn’t worry too much if they were a bit wonky or uneven – although a few which ended up too small didn’t get used.

 We used a large piece of brown paper for wrapping parcels.
 Molly was busy sticking the shapes on.
 She wanted to cover the whole paper with shapes.

 We built the picture up using one of each colour each time but not worrying about making a pattern.

-Our art hung in the hall for all of one evening.
-It was then rolled up and very proudly taken into school and hasn’t been returned yet.
+Our art hung in the hall for all one evening.
+It was then rolled up and very proudly taken to school and hasn’t been returned yet.
 It actually reminds me of my student flat as we had the print in our sitting room.

 I also have a Pinterest board you could follow for Art for Kids